Mint-System/Odoo-Apps-Vertical-SaaS/license_sale/tests/TEST_INSTRUCTIONS.rst

 - Add new line with product "Software License"
 - Check if there are 3 licenses

+Edit the licenses:
+- Open sale order "S00021"
+- Click on licenses link
+- Change name of the first license

 Duplicate order:
 - Open confirmed sale order "S00021"
 - Duplicate the order